Overview

 An MCI is an improvement or installation that improves the overall condition of a building that is subject to the rent stabilization or rent control laws.
 The verified costs of an MCI can be passed onto rent regulated tenants through a temporary increase to their monthly rent.
 However, in order to collect the rent increase the owner must file an application with DHCR.
 The summary of the application must be served on the tenants and they are given the chance to respond in writing.
 DHCR must issue an order either denying or granting the increase in whole or in part.
 For more information, see Fact Sheet #24 and form RA-79.

-An IAI is an improvement, equipment installation, or increase in services that is made in an apartment subject to the rent stabilization and rent control laws.
+An IAI is an improvement, equipment installation, or increase in services that is made in an apartment subject to the rent stabilization or rent control laws.
 To collect a rent increase for an IAI, a DHCR order of approval is not needed.
 However, owners must file a notification form with DHCR for each IAI installation and it must be accompanied by before and after photos.
 In addition, if the apartment is occupied, the owner must also get the tenant’s written informed consent, which must be filed with DHCR.
-For more information, see Operational Bulletin 2016-1.
+For more information, see Operational Bulletin 2024-2.

 2) How is the legal rent adjusted when an MCI order is issued after a renewal lease had been executed?